have us call you right now.

 A complete CO2 calculation takes all these scopes into account.

-Click here to learn more about scope 1-2-3 emissions
+Want a deep dive into the difference?
+Click here to learn more about Scope 1-2-3 emissions.

-For example, a company wants to calculate the emissions from annual energy consumption and transport:
+To illustrate, here's how a company calculates emissions from energy and transport:

-What to do with your CO2 calculation outcome?
+Next steps: What to do after your CO2 calculation

-A CO2 calculation is not a goal in itself.
-It is the starting point for:
+A CO2 calculation is the starting line, not the finish line.
+It is the necessary foundation for:

-Calculating your CO2 emissions gives you control over your climate impact.
-Whether you're starting with initial measurements or already working on detailed scope 3 analyses: measuring is knowing.
+Calculating your emissions gives you control over your climate impact.
+Whether you're making initial measurements or performing detailed Scope 3 analyses, measuring is knowing.

 Looking for extra info?